Leader of the Liberal Party of Australia: Role

-Since the days of Menzies, the Liberal Party has either been in government with a coalition or in opposition to the Labor.
-Thus, the leader of the Liberal Party can often be the Prime Minister of Australia or Leader of the Opposition.
+Since the days of Menzies, the Liberal Party has either been in government in a coalition or in opposition to Labor.
+Thus, the leader of the Liberal Party has always served as either the Prime Minister of Australia or the Leader of the Opposition.
 Furthermore, the leader picks the Cabinet and is also the leader of the Coalition.
-The Liberal Party only had one leader of the party from the Senate, John Gorton, for a brief period in January 1968 before he resigned from the Senate to contest the Higgins by-election in February 1968.
+The Liberal Party has only had one leader of the party from the Senate, John Gorton, for a brief period in January 1968 before he resigned from the Senate to contest the Higgins by-election in February 1968.

 Leaders of the Liberal Party

-A list of leaders (including acting leaders) since 1945.

 Federal leaders by time in office

-Totals for leaders who served multiple non-consecutive terms: